How to add a vignette to a video on a Mac

 How do I add a vignette to a video on a Mac for free?

 Use Crisp: drop your clip in and type "add a vignette" (or open the Color lane).
-It darkens the edges toward the corners on your Mac — no account, no upload, no watermark.
+It darkens the edges toward the corners on your Mac — no account, no upload.
+Free exports carry a small “Made with Crisp” mark.

 Does it crop or shrink the video?